zhangqianhui/vae-gan-tensorflow/README.md

 I also found the training is very instability.
 So, I update the code to stablize the adversarial progress of VAE/GAN.
 The details is in the below.

-- Add a trick, named label smoothing[Improved Techniques for Training GANs](https://arxiv.org/abs/1606.03498)
+- Add a trick, named label smoothing [Improved Techniques for Training GANs](https://arxiv.org/abs/1606.03498)

 ## Pretraining models.